The Marist School, Sunninghill: History

+In 1990, the school offered enrolment through the Assisted Places Scheme; this was an arrangement in which the local authority contributed to fees.

+The school was sold to Concept Education in 2022, and the Marist Sisters ceased to be involved with the school.

 Campus

-The school is situated within 55 acres of woodland in the village of Sunninghill, Berkshire.
-The site includes the Senior and Sixth Form Phase, the Nursery and Preparatory Phase, a science block, drama studio, an indoor swimming pool, a music block, a recording studio, large playing fields, a pond, netball courts, an AstroTurf pitch and a multi-purpose Sports Hall, officially opened in March 2017 by the Duke of York.
+The school is within 55 acres of woodland in the village of Sunninghill, Berkshire.
+The site includes the senior and sixth form sections, the nursery and preparatory sections, a science block, drama studio, an indoor swimming pool, a music block, a recording studio, playing fields, a pond, netball courts, an AstroTurf pitch and a sports hall, officially opened in March 2017 by the Duke of York.

 Preparatory School

-Girls and boys enter the Early Years Department from age 2 and girls then move on to Preparatory from age 4 to 11 years.
-The Preparatory school compound is known as "The Rosary".
-Many girls then continue their education in Senior and Sixth Form from age 11 to 18 years.
+Girls and boys can enter the early years department from age two, and girls can move on to the preparatory school from age 4 to 11 years.
+The preparatory school compound is known as "The Rosary".

+Academic performance and inspections

+As of 2026, the school's most recent inspection by the Independent Schools Inspectorate was in 2024, when the school was judged to meet the independent school standards.

+Extracurricular activities

+Sixth form pupils have the opportunity to go on pilgrimage to Lourdes, as support to pilgrims who are disabled.

+In 1987, the school had a pony club.

+The tennis player Sue Barker attended a sister school in Paignton.
+When competing as a schoolgirl at the Wimbledon Championships, her team stayed at the Marist School in Sunninghill.
+She has described the nuns from the Sunninghill school coming to watch the tournaments.